Now all roads lead to France and heavy is the tread

 Host to a Noted Troublemaker and Some Very Eccentric Artists

 Lenin spent the early part of the war in Zurich.
 He left Austria for neutral Switzerland in 1914 following the outbreak of the war and remained active in Switzerland until 1917.
-Following the 1917 February Revolution in Russia and the abdication of Tsar Nicholas II, he left Switzerland on a sealed train to Petrograd, where he would shortly lead the 1917 October Revolution in Russia.
+Following the 1917 February Revolution in Russia and the abdication of Tsar Nicholas II, he left Switzerland on a sealed train to Petrograd, where he would shortly lead the 1917 October (Boklshevik) Revolution in Russia.

 Meanwhile, in the same neighborhood, a group of politicized artists was founding another radical movement.
 While the Dada art movement was also an anti-war organization, Dadaists used art to oppose all wars.
 The founders of the movement had left Germany and Romania to escape the destruction of the war.
 At the Cabaret Voltaire in Zürich they put on performances expressing their disgust with the war and with the interests that inspired it.
 By some accounts Dada coalesced on 6 October 1916 at the cabaret.
 When World War I ended in 1918, most of the Zürich Dadaists returned to their home countries, and some began Dada activities in other cities.
 See our article on DADA HERE.